Opt In/Opt Out Procedures related to Activities, Programs and Events

-Opt-out (parent request required for nonparticipation) applies to the Board-adopted curriculum and related activities that occur regularly or as a matter of course.
-Opting-out always requires a showing of a bona fide reason, to avoid compulsory attendance issues.
-Replacement classes or activities may or may not be provided at the school's sole discretion.
+Opt-out (parent request required for nonparticipation) applies to occasional activities that are related to the Board adopted curriculum.
+Opting-out always requires a showing of a legitimate reason for the request.
+Replacement activities may or may not be provided depending on the specific activity.

 - Parties or holiday activities